SDI4-G2/project-3/README.md

 To start using, run `expo start` on your terminal.
 You may run on an emulator or install Expo Go on your personal mobile device and scan the QR code.

-On the Welcome page, you may try entering the below credentials and see the different media loads on the Dasbboard, depending if the user has subscription or not!
+On the Welcome page, you may try entering the below credentials and see the different media loads on the Dashboard, depending if the user has subscription or not!

 <br>Eg.
 <br>Username/E-mail: `John Doe` or `banana@banana.com`